 Kakunoshin Ohta Bio

-Kakunoshin Ohta is a Japanese professional racing driver born on June 16, 1999, in Shimogyō-ku, Kyoto, Japan.
-He currently competes for Honda Motor Company in multiple top-tier racing series, including Super GT with Astemo Real Racing, Super Formula with docomo Team Dandelion Racing, and the IMSA SportsCar Championship with Acura Meyer Shank Racing.
-Since beginning his career in 2018, Ohta has demonstrated significant talent and growth across various motorsport disciplines.
+Kakunoshin Ohta, known in the paddock as Kaku, is a Japanese racing driver for Honda Motor Company.
+Born on 16 June 1999 in Shimogyō-ku, Kyoto, he competes across multiple top-tier series, including Super GT with Astemo Real Racing, the Super Formula Championship with docomo Team Dandelion Racing, and the IMSA SportsCar Championship with Acura Meyer Shank Racing.
+Since his single-seater debut in 2018, Ohta has built a reputation as a fast, technically refined driver with a growing list of accomplishments in Japanese and international motorsports.

 Early Life and Background